Information

 Heading override classes

-The Design System has override classes for headings.
+The Design System has heading override classes.
 They allow you to make any heading HTML element have the appearance of any other heading level.
-Use these to maintain the correct heading hierarchy, even when a design needs to change.
+Use these to maintain the correct heading hierarchy in the HTML.

 For example, you might have some H2 headings that suit your design better at a smaller size.
 You could add a class of ds_h3 to those H2 headings to make them use the same size and spacing styles as H3 headings.